Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Results

 This section first presents our validation of \proj by simulating the Cerebras Wafer Scale Engine (WSE)~\cite{cerebras_hotchips} and comparing the results with an existing experimental evaluation~\cite{cerebras_fft}.
 Then, \cref{sec:results_speed} shows the speedup of \proj with the number of host threads and its throughput when simulating up to a million tiles.
 Finally, \cref{sec:use_case} presents a case study of \proj to explore the optimal memory integration for a given application domain, for several target metrics.

-We include additional experiments and case studies, that we do not have the space for in the current paper, in our \repo, where we explore the impact of (1) the NoC topology, width and frequency, (2) the reduction-tree size (3) the number of PUs per tile and the PU frequency, (4) integrating DRAM or not, which sets the minimum parallelization required for a given dataset, and (5) the size of the tile input and output queues, among others.
+Our \repo includes additional experiments and case studies that explore the impact of (1) the NoC topology, width and frequency, (2) the reduction-tree size (3) the number of PUs per tile and the PU frequency, (4) integrating DRAM or not, which sets the minimum parallelization required for a given dataset, and (5) the size of the tile input and output queues, among others.